 2.1 A higher purpose exists

 What is more, I believe (i.e. “my logic dictates that to me after I have examined many facts about the universe” and not “I think so with no supporting logic or evidence”) that there is a higher purpose in life.
+And this purpose – existing way above the level of matter – could have only been set by a perfect and transcendent being like God.
 Since everything we do in life we do it with a purpose in mind , I find it illogical and highly improbable that our life as a whole has no purpose.
 This is known as the “teleology” argument.

 I don’t know what that purpose is.
 I may never find out!
 But many things we know and experience indicate that something of “higher essence” is part of our existence – that we are partly made of something more than dust.
 Luminous beings we are, not this crude matter!
 Science may never understand why we come to tears when we listen to an old favorite song (even though it may explain thoroughly the chemistry and the mechanism of tears), why we laugh, why we may love someone so much that we may give our life for (and I am not talking about the love a mother has for her child – which may be explained by the theory of evolution since the mother has that love to protect her child – but I refer to all other kinds of love a human may excibite, like the love a human has for his/hers friend etc), why we are good, why we excibit altruistic behaviour by helping people unknown to us while at the same time risking our own lives (and without ever wanting that to be known so as to get a reward of some kind), why human strives for creation, writting, poetry, why we may give our lives for higher ideas like freedom, why people kill themselves (if surviving was the ultimate thing we had in mind like the theory of evolution implies, then we would never even consider killing our selves) and so on…

 God sits on the sky when a scientist appears and says to Him